 So first, in relation to digital production, feminised perspectives foreground the notion of “digital commons”, not least because “historically and in our time, women have depended more than men on access to communal resources, and have been most committed to their defence” (Federici 2012: 143).
 The same applies, of course, for digital commons.
 Feminist principles applied to the Internet also challenge the masculinised nature of spaces and processes that control Internet governance.
 Central to feminist approval of digital commons is the idea of collaborative production around peers (P2P) with collectively owned and managed platforms - “platform co-operativism”- as a counter proposal to capitalist innovations such as Facebook, Youtube, Uber and AirBnB.
 Although the latter models use collaborative discourse (wetopian) they also exclude the user community that creates them from any say in their governance, particularly in relation to the distribution of value generated.
 For example, Fairbnb, an ethical home sharing site directly challenges AirBnB’s business model with the aim of returning half the commissions charged to the local community for sustainable projects.
 The platform is co-owned and co-governed by those who work in it, use it or are impacted by its use.
 Through its communal business model, Fairbnb is trying to rectify the damage currently being caused by AirBnb to local housing supplies and, in turn, to local communities.
 Similarly, Loomio – a free software web application emerging from the Occupy Movement - facilitates collaborative decision-making processes in more inclusive and non-hierarchical ways.
 Designed to give everyone a voice online, all users can initiate discussions and put up proposals for discussion.

-Second, in relation to digital consumption, feminist perspectives emphasis the creation of safe online spaces to counter the growth of online harassment and its concomitant reinforcement of existing (offline) power imbalances (see, for example, Jane 2014).
+Second, in relation to digital consumption, feminist perspectives emphasise the creation of safe online spaces to counter the growth of online harassment and its concomitant reinforcement of existing (offline) power imbalances (see, for example, Jane 2014).
 Many closed feminist groups flourish on facebook where members are assured safety to express their views and visions for the future without fear of mockery or denigration.
 Additionally, with its privacy settings that limit access or allow a blogger to remain invisible, the blogosphere can function as a “networked counterpublic” (Clark-Parsons, 2018) for many young women, engendering collective action such as Slutwalk, an international social movement that protests against sexual violence and works to change attitudes around blaming victims.

 Overall, then, such feminist online spaces provide sites of utopian praxis that offer new ways of organizing and relating that enable “solidarities across borders for both political and cultural work” (Desai, 2008, p.
 91).
 Of most significance, however, are the linkages these online spaces facilitate between virtual and place-based politics and their capacity to initiate changes in power relations that work towards a more equal society at both local and global levels.